Amal Hijazi

-Hijazi remained at the forefront of pop music with the release of her Gulf single "Nefsy Tefhamny" in 2007.
-She released her fifth studio album, Keef el Amar, in 2008.
+In 2007 she released "Nefsy Tefhamny" and she released her fifth studio album, Keef el Amar, in 2008.

+In September 2017 she announced that she was retiring from popular music and in December that year she released a song in honour of the Prophet Muhammad.

 Early life

-Amal Hijazi was born in Beirut, to a family originally from Kfarfila.
-She has five siblings, her father died when she was ten years old.
-She lived in France for ten years during the Lebanese Civil War.
-She studied Architecture and graduated in 2001.
+Amal Hijazi was born in Beirut, Lebanon, to a Shia family originally from Kfarfila, a town in the Nabatieh Governorate, southern Lebanon.
+She has five siblings, and her father died when she was ten years old.
+She lived in France for ten years during the Lebanese Civil War, studied Architecture and graduated in 2001.

 Career

 2000–2003: Rise to fame

-Her first single Halan ("Right Away") was released in 2000 and acted as a catalyst for Hijazi to establish herself as a major female artist in Lebanon.
-The single was well received in Lebanon and gained generally positive reviews in countries like Egypt and Jordan.
-In addition, it received moderate radio airplay in the rest of the Middle East.
-Surprised by the success of "Halan", Hijazi's managers asked her to record another.
+Her first single Halan ("Right Away") was released in 2000 and acted as a catalyst for Hijazi to establish herself as a female artist in Lebanon.
+Hijazi's managers asked her to record another.
 Hijazi's second single Rayyah Balak ("Put Your Mind at Ease") was released a year later, for which she also shot a music video.
-Rayyah Balak was a surprising success.
-The single was charted strongly around the Middle East and the music video gained extremely positive reviews from both critics and fans.

 On the same year her debut album Akher Gharam was released followed the lead single of the same name.
 The album was produced by Dilara Master Production and distributed by Music Master.
-Hijazi made history in 2001, when her album became the highest selling debut album ever released by a female artist.
-It was ranked as the eighth highest selling Arabic album of 2001 by Chart Magazine.
-Akher Gharam released three hit singles, "Akher Gharam", "Habibi Oud" and "Ghanniet" which helped her to stay at the number one spot for more than six months.
-In addition, Hijazi broke the record of having all her four singles debut at number one in countries like Lebanon, Egypt, Syria, Morocco and Tunisia.

-Akher Gharam was also a considerable success outside the Middle East especially in Malaysia, which led her to perform at the Malaysian Popular Star Award in October 2002.